Duck Dynasty: Ratings

-An hour-long Christmas special premiered on December 5, 2012 as the Season 2 finale and became (at the time) the most-watched A&E episode in the network's history.
+An hour-long Christmas special premiered on December 5, 2012, as the Season 2 finale and became (at the time) the most-watched A&E episode in the network's history.

 On February 27, 2013, the Season 3 premiere tallied 8.9 million viewers, including five million in the adults 25–54 demographic and five million in adults 18–49 demographic, making the premiere (at the time) the most watched series in network history, beating the Season 2 finale.
 The one-hour Season 3 finale (shown on April 24, 2013) tallied 9.6 million viewers, with 5.6 million in the Adults 25–54 demographic and 5.5 million in the Adults 18–49 demographic, making it the highest rated telecast in A&E history.

 On August 14, 2013, the Season 4 premiere drew a total of 11.8 million viewers, an increase of 37% vs. the season three premiere, drawing 6.3 million viewers in the Adults 25–54 demographic, making it the most watched nonfiction series telecast in cable television history.
 According to The Hollywood Reporter, the fourth season averaged 9.4 million viewers.

 Duck Dynasty topped the list of celebrity/pop culture-themed costume searches on Yahoo! in October 2013, according to data compiled by Yahoo Web trend expert Carolyn Clark.
 As of October 17, 2014, the show has averaged 8.3 million viewers for 2014.
 According to an October 2014 release from E!
 Online, the majority of the series's Facebook audience is Republican.
 In 2016, The New York Times reported that Duck Dynasty "is the prototypical example of a show that is most popular in rural areas.
-The correlation between fandom and the percentage of people who voted for President Trump was higher ... than it was for any other" of the 50 shows with the most Facebook Likes.
+The correlation between fandom and the percentage of people who voted for businessman Donald Trump as higher ... than it was for any other" of the 50 shows with the most Facebook Likes.
 It was most popular in rural Texas, Arkansas, and Louisiana, and least popular in the Northeast US.
+The show and its franchise also has a cult following in the Philippines.